Drug-Free Schools and Communities Act

 Students

 • AlcoholEdu is a comprehensive online education program designed to provide students with the information they need to make well-informed decisions about alcohol, link their choices about drinking to academic and personal success, and help them better cope with the drinking behavior of peers, as well as respond effectively in situations where others are at risk of alcohol-related harm.
-This program is required for incoming degree-seeking undergraduate students—including first-year and transfer students. https://www.uhs.wisc.edu/prevention/substance-abuse/alcoholedu/
+This program is required for incoming degree-seeking undergraduate students—including first-year and transfer students.
+Read more about AlcoholEdu.

-• Alcohol eCheckup to Go is a free screening to assess alcohol use and risks and provides information on how to reduce alcohol-related risks as well as resources for students. https://interwork.sdsu.edu/echeckup/usa/alc/coll/index.php?id=UW-Madison&hfs
+• Alcohol eCheckup to Go is a free screening to assess alcohol use and risks and provides information on how to reduce alcohol-related risks as well as resources for students.
+Access eCheckup.

-• BASICS (Brief Alcohol Screening and Intervention for College Students) is a one-on-one two-session program with a substance use specialist for students found responsible for violating UW-Madison’s alcohol policy. https://alcoholanddruginfo.students.wisc.edu/basics/
+• BASICS(Brief Alcohol Screening and Intervention for College Students) is a one-on-one two-session program with a substance use specialist for students found responsible for violating UW-Madison’s alcohol policy. https://conduct.students.wisc.edu/sanctions-1/basics/

-• CASICS (Cannabis Screening and Intervention for College Students) involves a personal self-assessment and two one-on-one sessions with a professional substance use specialist.
-Learn more here: https://conduct.students.wisc.edu/sanctions-1/casics
+• CASICS(Cannabis Screening and Intervention for College Students) involves a personal self-assessment and two one-on-one sessions with a professional substance use specialist.
+Learn more.

-• Choices About Alcohol is a group program consisting of two 90-minute sessions for students who are involved in first-offense, non-serious violations of UW-Madison’s alcohol policy Sessions are facilitated by substance use specialists. https://conduct.students.wisc.edu/sanctions-1/choices-about-alcohol
+• Choices About Alcohol is a group program consisting of two 90-minute sessions for students who are involved in first-offense, non-serious violations of UW-Madison’s alcohol policy.
+Sessions are facilitated by substance use specialists.
+Learn about Choices About Alcohol.

-• Cannabis eCheckup to Go is a free screening tool to assess personal cannabis use and provides information on how to make changes as well as other resources. https://interwork.sdsu.edu/echeckup/usa/mj/coll/?id=UW-Madison&hfs=true
+• Cannabis eCheckup to Go is a free screening tool to assess personal cannabis use and provides information on how to make changes as well as other resources.
+Access Cannabis eCheckup.

-• Rethinking Drinking: Alcohol and Your Health contains resources such as a BAC/drink calculator and a self-assessment tool to identify risks when drinking. https://www.rethinkingdrinking.niaaa.nih.gov
+• Rethinking Drinking: Alcohol and Your Health contains resources such as a BAC/drink calculator and a self-assessment tool to identify risks when drinking.
+Access Rethinking Drinking.

 Employees

-• Self-Assessment Tool, Online Screening for Alcohol is a free resource that helps individuals assess their own alcohol consumption patterns to determine if their drinking is likely to be harming their health or increasing their risk for future harm: www.alcoholscreening.org
+• Self-Assessment Tool, Online Screening for Alcohol is a free resource that helps individuals assess their own alcohol consumption patterns to determine if their drinking is likely to be harming their health or increasing their risk for future harm.
+Access the online screening tool.

-• Individual Assessment for Employees: The Employee Assistance Office (EAO) has licensed clinical social workers who meet one-on-one with employees for counseling using an “assess and refer” model to identify and treat substance misuse concerns.
-Employees can initiate contact on their own or as a result of a referral by their supervisor or human resources manager: eao.wisc.edu
+• Individual Assessment for Employees: The Employee Assistance Office (EAO) has licensed clinical social workers who meet one-on-one with employees for counseling using an “assess and refer” model to identify and treat substance abuse concerns.
+Employees can initiate contact on their own or be referred by their supervisor or human resources manager.

 Legal Sanctions Imposed Under Federal, State and Local Laws for Unlawful Possession or Distribution of Illicit Drugs and Alcohol